What is greenwashing?

 - "Recycle this" approach.
 Greenwashing also occurs when an organization claims that one approach is better for the environment than another by implying that the new approach is somehow recyclable.
 For example, McDonald's began to replace its plastic straws in 2019 with paper straws that the company described as being eco-friendly.
 It turned out that the paper straws were not recyclable and were not necessarily better than the alternative.

 - Green targets.
 Organizations and governments can come up with targets for sustainability that are publicly declared to make it appear as though they are doing the right thing for the environment.
-Targets on their own are nice goals to strive for, but they are little more than wishful thinking without actually achieving them.
+Targets on their own are nice goals to strive for, but they are little more than wishful thinking if they aren't achieved.

 Effects of greenwashing